Snapchat Planet Order is one of the most misunderstood features on the app.

 | Neptune | Eighth |

-Snapchat does not disclose its exact formula, but based on observed behavior patterns, ranking likely considers:
+Snapchat does not publish its algorithm, but based on observed patterns, planet order likely considers:

 -